 Or maybe you could use some of these items as a substitute so they don’t go through layer feed quite so quickly.
 Every substitution helps.

 However, I’d like to remind you to do thorough research before feeding any new feed (natural or otherwise) to your flock.
 Different breeds of birds have different nutritional needs based upon their purpose which can also cause different effects.

-If you would still like to purchase feed for your chickens, check out our list of the top 7 store bought feeds for your birds.
+If you would still like to purchase feed for your chickens, check out our list of the top seven store-bought feeds for your birds.